Dorothy Henriques-Wells

 Dorothy Henriques-Wells (1926 – 5 March 2018) was a Jamaican painter and art teacher.
 She is known for her sparse, vibrant watercolors depicting the plants and landscapes of Jamaica.
-She has works in the National Gallery of Jamaica and she received the Silver Musgrave Medal for Art in 1987.
+She has works in the National Gallery of Jamaica and received the Silver Musgrave Medal for Art in 1987.
 Henriques-Wells graduated from the Ontario College of Art in 1951, where she was the institution's first Black alumna.
 She taught art at Jamaican high schools and colleges for over two decades.

 Early life and education

 Dorothy Henriques was born in 1926 in Saint Andrew Parish, Jamaica.
-Her mother Lilieth Henriques was an oil painter and her father Llewellyn was a jeweler.
+Her mother, Lilieth Henriques, was an oil painter and her father, Llewellyn, was a jeweler.
 She drew inspiration as an artist from her mother, who painted the landscape surrounding their estate and the plants that she grew.

 By the age of 12, Dorothy had voiced her intention to become an artist.
-From 1936 to 1943 she attended Wolmer's High School for Girls in Kingston, where she won several awards for her art.
+From 1936 to 1943, she attended Wolmer's High School for Girls in Kingston, where she won several awards for her art.
 She was tutored by Koren der Harootian, an Armenian artist, at his home in Barbican from 1939 to 1943.
 After finishing high school, she moved to Toronto where she studied at the Ontario College of Art (now OCAD University) from 1947 to 1951.
 She learned portraiture and developed her realistic watercolour style there.
 She was the first Black person to graduate from the university since its inception in 1876.
-In her thesis painting, her model was a Black woman who was wearing a traditional headwrap.
+In her thesis painting, her model was a Black woman wearing a traditional headwrap.
 She also studied at the Minneapolis School of Art.